-Even though drumsticks are rich in iron and vitamin, it comprises of alpha-sitosterol which affects the growth and development of the baby.
+Even though drumsticks are rich in iron and vitamin, it comprises alpha-sitosterol which affects the growth and development of the baby.
 Therefore, consumption of drumsticks is harmful during pregnancy.

 Caffeine and milk products should also be consumed in limited quantity during pregnancy as they have heating property.
 It is advisable to not drink coffee during pregnancy as it might cause a higher risk of miscarriage.